Detailed guides to painful problems, treatments & more

 A tour of PainScience.com for readers who have doubts and concerns about the validity and efficacy of popular treatments for injuries and chronic pain

-I hope that skeptics, critical thinkers, and scientists will feel right at home on PainScience.com, and come to think of it as a valuable resource in combatting pseudo-scientific nonsense and old wives’ tales about aches, pains, and injuries.
-Of course I debunk classic quackeries like subluxation theory, acupuncture, and homeopathy, but that’s the tip of the iceberg.
+I want skeptics, critical thinkers, and scientists will feel right at home on PainScience.com.
+I hope they will come to think of it as a valuable resource in combatting pseudoscientific nonsense and old wives’ tales about aches, pains, and injuries.
+Of course I debunk classic quackeries like chiropractic’s subluxations, acupuncture, applied kinesiology, and homeopathy, but that’s the tip of the iceberg — the stuff every skeptic knows about.

-There is a lot of obscure and underestimated pseudoscience in the world of pain and musculoskeletal medicine.
-You can find many deep dives here on all kinds of topics that receive surprisingly little critical analysis elsewhere, like ultrasound, electrical stimulation, stretching, arnica, posturology, trigger points, t’ai chi, fascia, orthotics, and many, many more.
+You can find many deep dives here on many topics that receive surprisingly little critical analysis elsewhere, like ultrasound, electrical stimulation, stretching, arnica, posture, trigger points, t’ai chi, fascia, orthotics, and many, many, many more.

 This page lists articles with a particularly strong skeptical angle; see also the complete index of treatment reviews.